SruthiSudhakar/Exploring-the-Sim2Real-Gap-using-Digital-Twins-Dataset/README.md

-# YCB-Digital-Twins-for-Sim2Real-Analysis
+# Exploring the Sim2Real Gap using Digital Twins Dataset
-Dataset for YCB Digital Twins for Sim2Real Analysis (ICCV '23) coming soon.
+Dataset for Exploring the Sim2Real Gap using Digital Twins (ICCV '23) coming soon.